-Ashkhan founded CANDEY with a team of colleagues from Tarlo Lyons.
-He brings business nous to his clients, providing legal and commercial direction and has a long track record of successive wins and major settlements in the High Court and International Arbitrations.
+With business nous Ashkhan provides legal and commercial direction to his clients and has a long track record of successive wins and major settlements in the High Court and International Arbitrations.

 Ashkhan has full rights of audience as a Solicitor Advocate of the Supreme Court in England.
-He is also a Barrister (non-practising) in England, and has been admitted as a Solicitor Advocate (non-practising) in the British Virgin Islands (Supreme Court of the Eastern Caribbean).
+He has been called to the Bar in England and admitted as a Solicitor Advocate (non-practising) in the British Virgin Islands (Supreme Court of the Eastern Caribbean).

 Approachable and very commercial Ashkhan is repeatedly instructed and recommended by his clients because he understands and is in touch with their needs.
 He always seeks to empower clients and is a plain speaker who gets straight to the point.
 He primarily acts for entrepreneurs and multinationals and is always keen to secure early solutions to disputes where possible.